-- All tests of the developer have been reviewed and executed again within the laboratory of TUViT - The evaluator inspected a subset of test cases of the developer and compiled this subset into an own test framework based on the test infrastructure of the developer in the course of independent testing

-As some of the security properties of the final TOE can only be judged for appropriateness using the final product, the evaluator tested the TOE using the final terminal and checked the behavior of the terminal against the guidance documentation.
+- All tests of the developer have been reviewed and executed again within the laboratory of TUViT. - The evaluator conducted a penetration test for the new SAC passport support. - As some of the security properties of the final TOE can only be judged for appropriateness using the final product, the evaluator tested the TOE using the final terminal and checked the behavior of the terminal against the guidance documentation.